tachidok/chapchom/README.md

 ## How to contribute

-Once we have something intereseting to share with you we will  make the project public.
-Please check continuously for updates or contact the developers :construction: :envelope: (jcp.sansalvador.at.inaoep.mx) :envelope: :construction:
+Get your own copy and have fun.
+Do not hesitate to contact the developers at :envelope: (jcp.sansalvador.at.inaoep.mx) :envelope:

 ### Notes for contributors
-Please check the documentation (in construction :construction: ) for anything you need to set-up your account, get a copy of the latest development and start submitting your contributions ....
+For full details on contributions please check the documentation in the `doc` folder.
+Contact the developers for current in-development features.

-### Facts and curiosities
+## Facts and curiosities

 ### How many developers are currently working on the library

-At Friday, September/13, 2019 there is one and only one developer, me
+At Sunday, April/12, 2020 there is one and only one developer, me
 :no_mouth:

 :construction: :construction: :construction: :construction: :construction: